hitblast/hitblast.github.io/content/blogs/tahoe-experience/index.md

 ### Conclusion

 Nice update, overall, I'll have to say.
 Though, taking in for account the fact that it's still in its primitive stages, makes me feel like Apple can make a ton of more adjustments before it's actually worthy of a proper design-to-performance review.

+Thanks for tuning into another *totally not minimally sized* blog entry!